fixthetracking/Bitcoin-Cash-FAQ/Using Bitcoin Cash/Where can I spend Bitcoin Cash.md

 # Where can I spend Bitcoin Cash?

-There are thousands of merchants and businesses around the world that accept Bitcoin Cash.
+You can spend your Bitcoin Cash at thousands of merchants and businesses around the world.
 Here are some tools to help you find them.

 * [BitPay directory](https://bitpay.com/directory/): View all the merchants that accept crypto payments through BitPay.
 Nearly all of them accept Bitcoin Cash.
 * [Bitgree.com](https://www.bitgree.com/): Buy anything on Amazon with Bitcoin Cash through intermediaries.